ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 - Like BTC, ETC has "no official anything", preventing "official" capture.
 - Like BTC, ETC aims to provide a reliable secure base layer and does so by upgrading the protocol conservatively.
 - Like BTC, ETC requires constant skepticism in community interactions.
-- Some in the ETC community believe _toxicity_ is a legitimate way to inoculate bad actors in an adversarial context.

 ## Introduction